bndnio/concurrency-management/VectorClocks/VectorClocks/README.md

 For demonstartion purposes, let's assume some details:
 1. When a Node is initialized, it initialized it's own Vector Clock
 2. When a Vector Clock is initialized, it contains only a single Logical Clock
-3. The Vector Clock then contains a Logical Clock which is associated to that Node through some unique identifier
+3. That Vector Clock then contains a Logical Clock which is associated to that Node through some unique identifier
-4. The Local Clock is incremented for every event (send, recieve, other)
+4. That Local Clock is incremented for every event (send, recieve, other) within the Vector Clock

 Lets say our system starts by initializing 3 nodes: Node1, Node2, and Node 3.
 Each node then contains a Vector Clock with, which each contains a single Logical Clock for themselves.